FutureMobilityLab/FML_AutonomousCar/README.md

-# FML_AutonomousCar
+# **FML_AutonomousCar**
-Code and other documentation regarding the Future Mobility Lab scale test vehicle used for SLAM, motion planning and controls research.
+Code and documentation for the Future Mobility Lab scale test vehicle used for SLAM, motion planning and controls research.
 This repo assumes installation of ROS 2 Humble Hawksbill on an Ubuntu 22.04 machine.
 Tested on a Raspberry Pi 4b with 8 GB RAM.

 ROS Humble Hawksbill Installation Guide:
 https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html